eric-price-ok/bordful/docs/guides/navigation.md

 }
 ```

+Each social platform:
+- Has a custom SVG icon in `/assets/social/`
+- Includes hover effects (color transitions)
+- Uses proper accessibility labels
+- Opens in a new tab with security attributes

 You can enable or disable each platform individually by setting its `show` property to `true` or `false`.

 ## Post Job Button